Though often considered inflexible, the ketogenic diet has many different variations.

 These carbs are high in vitamins, minerals and fiber, which fuel your body and keep blood sugar levels stabilized.

-After high-carb, refeeding days, you should consider intermittent fasting to return to ketosis fast.
+After high-carb, refeeding days, you should consider intermittent fasting to return to ketosis more rapidly.

 The most common intermittent fasting method involves fasting for 16 hours of the day.